syedjafer/makereading-post-backups/ckzxmrnxh01vi14nvem0d16x3.md

 **Third Quartile:** The second highest 25% of numbers (above the median).
 **Fourth Quartile: **The highest 25% of numbers.

 > **Median: ** The value separating the higher half from the lower half of a data sample.
-In other words, Median is the **middle element in the sorted elements** (ascending or descending) , which can be more descriptive than the average of the elements.
+In other words, Median is the **middle element in the sorted elements** (ascending or descending), which can be more descriptive than the average of the elements.

-This parting of data to 4 parts
+This parting of data into 4 parts

 Let us consider the below data,